-• Escort Service: This service is provided by request through the University Police to help individuals.
-This service is provided when officers are available or when contacted.
+- Escort Service: This service is provided by request through the University Police to help individuals.
+This service is provided when officers are available or when contacted. - New Student Orientation: Crime prevention brochures and other printed materials are made available to new students during orientation.

-- New Student Orientation: Crime prevention brochures and other printed materials are made available to new students during orientation. - Residence Hall Programming: Crime prevention programming accompanied by brochures and other printed materials are made available to residence halls and other on-campus resident students including fraternities and sororities. - Night Custodial Services: The University's cleaning service works some employees after business hours.
+- Residence Hall Programming: Crime prevention programming accompanied by brochures and other printed materials are made available to residence halls and other on-campus resident students including fraternities and sororities. - Night Custodial Services: The University's cleaning service works some employees after business hours.
 These employees are advised to report any suspicious or criminal activity to the University Police. - Crime Prevention Presentation: Crime prevention presentations are made annually to various campus groups and organizations.
 Crime prevention presentations are made available to the Division of Student Affairs, University Police, and to the campus community. - Crime Prevention Materials: Brochures, posters, and bookmarks related to motor vehicle security, bicycle security, personal security, and residence hall security are distributed at crime prevention presentations and at various locations throughout the university's campus. - Operation Identification: The engraving of serial numbers or owner recognized numbers on items of value is provided through the University Police.
 This service is provided to students and employees. - Security Surveys: Comprehensive security surveys and audits are made for a number of campus facilities each year. - Facilities Surveys: Continuous surveys of exterior lighting, exterior doors and grounds are conducted by the University Police and Facilities Management on a continuous basis. - Special Surveillance: Isolated surveillance provides great assistance in crime prevention.
 These activities are conducted in areas in which the frequency of crime has increased. - Rape Awareness, Education, and Prevention: In cooperation with the Counseling Center, fraternities, sororities, and other student organizations, numerous rape awareness, education, and prevention presentations are made each year to members of the campus community. - Emergency call boxes on the Jonesboro campus are located at multiple locations on campus; they are identified by their red color and blue light on top.
-These call boxes are available in an emergency requiring University Police. - Officers or UPD employees will escort community members between various points on campus as needed.
-This service is provided when officers are available or when contacted. - Self Defense classes are offered for women throughout the year to educate the community on how to protect oneself in case of an assault. - UPD regularly trains staff in Residence Life on how to deal with various situations and when/how to get UPD assistance. - UPD provides programming to classes and organizations upon request on alcohol awareness and safety.
+These call boxes are available in an emergency requiring University Police. - Self Defense classes are offered for women throughout the year to educate the community on how to protect oneself in case of an assault. - UPD regularly trains staff in Residence Life on how to deal with various situations and when/how to get UPD assistance. - UPD provides programming to classes and organizations upon request on alcohol awareness and safety.
 These programs can involve Drunk Driving Simulations and Active Shooter Safety Responses among others.